inspirer/textmapper/documentation.md

 	;

 Without the *unaryMinus* precedence, `-1-1` can be parsed in two ways: either as `-(1-1)`, or as `(-1)-1`.

+## Parser-powered lookaheads

+Some grammar ambiguities require more advanced lookaheads than those provided by LALR, or have to be addressed with backtracking.
+Both cases are covered with a special declarative syntax that instructs Textmapper to spawn sub-parsers and do the disambiguation at runtime.

+The grammar can contain lookahead terms in the form of `(?= ...)`.
+Each term acts like a predicate and declares a set of alternative nonterminals that either match or not match a prefix of the remaining input.

+	Lambda : (?= StartOfLambda) '(' Parameters ')' '->' LambdaBody ;
+	StartOfLambda : '(' Parameters ')' '->' ;

+A lookahead term becomes an empty nonterminal which needs to be reduced, so as long as there are no conflicts, the only price we pay for having it around is an extra reduce action to parse the containing rule but otherwise, this is a no-op.

+	# Negative lookahead.
+	Parenthesized : (?= !StartOfLambda) '(' Expression ')' ;

+If two or more lookahead tokens can be reduced at the same time, Textmapper decides on the smallest set of lookaheads and the order in which they need to be performed at runtime to decide which production to prefer.
+It actually builds a decision tree, so all conflicting terms must have mutually exclusive predicates.
+This is integrated into the LALR algorithm and produces compile-time errors if there is no way to properly disambiguate the grammar.

+In the example above, as soon as the parser sees an opening parenthesis, it creates a copy of the current lexer, and spawns a prefix sub-parser for _StartOfLambda_ to look behind parentheses and decide if this is a lambda or a parenthesized expression.
+The result is pushed back onto the parsing stack, and the parser continues with either one or another production.

+Disambiguating N productions requires N-1 lookaheads, and they are performed in the order in which they are mentioned in the lookaheads terms.
+In the following case, the parser will attempt CastStart first and then LambdaStart if CastStart fails.

+	Expr :
+	    (?= !CastStart & !LambdaStart) '(' Expr ')'
+	  | (?= CastStart & !LambaStart) '(' Type ')' Expr
+	  | (?= LambdaStart) '(' Parameters ')' '->' LambdaBody
+	;

+If your lookahead parsers contain rules that require lookaheads themselves, enable the recursive lookahead option:

+	recursiveLookaheads = true

+This option also adds memoization for decisions made by inner parsers, guarding against exponential complexity in lookaheads (turning it into worst-case quadratic).
+Consider the following input for the above rules: `((((((1))))))`.

+Lookahead sub-parsers never execute semantic actions or produce AST nodes.
+{:.alert .alert-info}

 ## State markers